ishxiao/blog/_posts/2017-10-15-how-to-complie-install-vasp-5.4.1.md

 $ cp arch/makefile.include.linux_gfortran makefile.include
 ```

-step 4: Configuring the makefile
+Step 4: Configuring the makefile
 --------------------------------

 You need to edit the file `makefile.include` and tweak some directives in the Makefile to point the compiler to the right libraries and header files.
 Try the following directives.